Why Does My Dog’s Front Leg Shake

 Dogs can become stressed and anxious due to changes in their environment, such as riding in a car or visiting the vet.
 The stress of these changes can lead to trembling, shaking, or other bad behaviors, such as chewing on furniture.

-To help dogs cope with stress, it’s important to identify the root causes of the stress and alter them.
+To help dogs cope with stress, it’s important to identify and alter the stress’s root causes.
 For example, avoid taking dogs on long car rides or visits to the vet and try to minimize stressful situations in the dog’s life.
 Veterinarians may also prescribe medications to help manage stress in dogs.

 To reduce anxiety in dogs, providing adequate exercise and stimulation is vital.
-Dogs kept indoors most of the day tend to develop behavioral issues due to their lack of exercise and socialization with other animals and humans.
-So, you must take care of your dog’s needs by providing them with daily walks and playing games.
+Dogs kept indoors most of the day tend to develop behavioural issues due to their lack of exercise and socialization with other animals and humans.
+So, you must care for your dog’s needs by providing them with daily walks and playing games.

 2.Feeling Cold